lspas-volvo/environment-test/README.md

 The purpose of this repository is to represent current state of apps (versions, configs, etc.) in all environments.

+# Setup with GoCD

+GoCD uses this repository in "Config Repository" setting to continously monitor changes and sync pipelines definitions using "\*\*/\*.gocd.yaml" filter pattern.
+By doing so we can quickly make changes to the pipelines, add new ones (for testing) or revert changes when needed.
+We can also restore GoCD state in case of failures quickly using this repo.

 # TODO

 - Automate adding new apps by using a templates from "_templates" subdirectory.